DebrupBasu/Chest-X-Ray-Medical-Diagnosis-with-Deep-Learning/README.md

 Do the same for [utf-8''pretrained_model(1).part1.rar](https://github.com/DebrupBasu/Chest-X-Ray-Medical-Diagnosis-with-Deep-Learning/blob/main/utf-8''pretrained_model(1).part1.rar) and [utf-8''pretrained_model(1).part2.rar](https://github.com/DebrupBasu/Chest-X-Ray-Medical-Diagnosis-with-Deep-Learning/blob/main/utf-8''pretrained_model(1).part2.rar) into a "pretrained_model.h5" file.

 Upload these file to the files content of Google Colab.

+To train the model run the command in Python Command Prompt:

+`python chest_x_ray_classification_using_densenet121.py`

    The input size for each image was set to 224, as each image had a dimension of 224x224 and the images were normalised based on the mean and standard deviation of images in the ImageNet training set.
    The Batch Size for training is set to 16.
 We also augment the training data with random horizontal flipping along with scaling and centre cropping.